Architecture

 broker → operator (deliver reply via SSE)

-One concrete example: scout ask "@codex review the auth module" sends an ask-style request to the broker.
-The broker resolves @codex to an endpoint, forwards the request to the running Codex session, waits for the reply, and stores the whole exchange as a flight.
-A flight is the broker's tracked record for an ask-style request, including timeout and retry state.
+One concrete example: scout ask --to codex "review the auth module" sends an ask-style request to the broker.
+The broker resolves the codex target to an endpoint, forwards the request to the running Codex session, records the target acknowledgement, and tracks the later completion as a flight.
+A flight is the broker's tracked record for an ask-style request, including retry, acknowledgement, and completion state.
+Caller wait budgets may stop a CLI or MCP call from waiting, but they do not cancel or fail the broker flight.

 Core Moving Parts